talk2sourajit/WEB-EXPLORER/README.md

-Nice work..buttry to improve the design part
+Nice work..but try to improve the design part
 # WEB-EXPLORER
 A SIMPLE WEB BROWSER.